vedph/cadmus-doc/migration/dump/json-export.md

 Such templates are typically designed to be applied recursively, which is especially useful when the same logic must be applied to branches found in different positions.

-The logic used to transform JSON objects in Cadmus is similar, and relies on mappings to ensure a modular approach:
+The logic used to transform JSON objects in Cadmus is similar, and relies on **mappings** to ensure a modular approach:

-- each mapping matches a specific data path, expressed via a JMES path.
+- each mapping matches a specific data path, expressed via a [JMESPath](https://jmespath.org) (a query language for JSON).
 - the mapping specifies the output structure, filling it with data collected from its source.
 - mappings can be nested, i.e. each mapping can include children mappings, which in turn are matched against the source branch.